cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 When `PbtsEnableHeight` is set to a height `H > 0`, the network will switch to the PBTS algorithm from height `H` on.
-The network will still adopt the legacy BFT Time algorithm to produce and validate block timestamps until height `H - 1`.
+The network will still adopt the legacy BFT Time algorithm to produce block timestamps until height `H - 1`, and to validate block timestamps produced in heights up to `H - 1`.
-The enable height `H` must be a future height when it is set, i.e., larger than the current blockchain height.
+The enable height `H` must be a future height when it is configured, namely it can only be set to a height that is larger than the current blockchain height.

 Once `PbtsEnableHeight` is set and the PBTS algorithm is enabled (i.e., from height `PbtsEnableHeight`), it is not possible to return to the legacy BFT Time algorithm.
 The switch to PBTS is therefore irreversible.

-Finally, if `PbtsEnableHeight` is set to `InitialHeight` in the genesis file or by the application upon the ABCI `InitChain` method, the network will adopt PBTS from the initial height.
+Finally, if `PbtsEnableHeight` is set to `InitialHeight` in the genesis file or by the ABCI `InitChain` method, the network will adopt PBTS from the initial height.
 This is the recommended setup for new chains.